ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Level 1: Array of numbers

-Declare a function named `averageNumbers` that expects an array of numbers and returns the average of the numbers:
+Implement the function `averageNumbers` that expects an array of numbers and returns the average of the numbers:

 You can use the following array to test your solution: